 The development of the PPM gas dynamics scheme grew out of earlier work in the mid 1970s with Bram van Leer on the MUSCL scheme [1-3].
-The work of Godunov [4] inspired essential aspects of Features that I introduced into the MUSCL code - directional operator splitting and a Lagrangian step followed by a remap - were inspired by my work with the BBC code [6] at Livermore.
-These features of BBC were derived in turn from the work in the 1960s by DeBar on the KRAKEN code [5].
-At Livermore, in the late 1970s, the use of moments of the internal cell distributions, which makes MUSCL resemble finite element schemes, was abandoned for reasons of compatibility with Livermore production codes.
-In order to recapture the accuracy of MUSCL while using only cell averages as the fundamental data, PPM, the Piecewise-Parabolic Method, was developed in collaboration with Phil Colella [7-10].
-Over the last 20 years, PPM has evolved considerably in order to address shortcomings of the scheme as it was laid out in [9] and [10].
-A complete description of the scheme has not appeared in print, but descriptions on the LCSE Web site associated with the PPMLib subroutine library exist [24].
-PPM has also been extended to MHD [11-16] in collaboration with Wenlong Dai, applied extensively to the study of jets and supersonic shear layers [10,17-22] in collaboration with Karl-Heinz Winkler, Steve Hodson, Norm Zabusky, Jeffrey Pedelty, and Gene Bassett, used to simulate flow around stationary and moving objects [23] in collaboration with B. Kevin Edgar, applied extensively to convection and turbulence problems [25-46] in collaboration with David Porter, Annick Pouquet, Igor Sytine, and the Livermore ASCI turbulence team, and most recently extended to multifluid gas dynamics problems.
-Implicit versions of the method have also been worked on [47-52] in collaboration with Bruce Fryxell and, later, Wenlong Dai.
-A cell-based AMR version of PPM has been under development [see 53] in collaboration with Dennis Dinge.
-A complete description of the PPM algorithm at the time of this writing can also be found on the LCSE Web site [54].
+At Livermore, in the late 1970s, the use of moments of the internal cell distributions which makes MUSCL resemble finite element schemes was abandoned for reasons of compatibilit with Livermore production codes.
+In order to recapture the accuracy of MUSCL while using only cell averages as the fundamental data, PPM, the Piecewise-Parabolic Method, was developed in collaboration with Phil Colella [4-7].
+Over the last 20 years, PPM has evolved considerably in order to address shortcomings of the scheme as it was laid out in [6] and [7].
+PPM has also been extended to MHD [8-18] in collaboration with Wenlong Dai, applied extensively to the study of jets and supersonic shear layers [19-25] in collaboration with Karl-Heinz Winkler, Steve Hodson, Norm Zabusky, Jeffrey Pedelty, and Gene Bassett, used to simulate flow in disk galaxies and around stationary and moving objects [26-28] in collaboration with B. Kevin Edgar, applied extensively to convection and turbulence problems [29-56] in collaboration with David Porter, Annick Pouquet, and Igor Sytine (see later article in this volume), and most recently extended to multifluid gas dynamics problems.
+Implicit versions of the method have also been worked on [59-66] in collaboration with Bruce Fryxell and Karl-Heinz Winkler and, later, Wenlong Dai.
+A cell-based AMR version of PPM has been under development [see 67], in collaboration with Dennis Dinge.
+The PPM code has been implemented on many parallel computing systems, including some with thousands of processors [68-69; 54-55].
 Versions of the PPM gas dynamics scheme have become incorporated into 3 community codes aimed at astrophysics applications: FLASH [refs], ENZO [refs], and VH-1 [refs].